Follow these steps to prepare to accept submissions.

 The meeting tracker can keep the PC coordinated by sharing your browser’s status.
 Search for papers in whatever order you like (you may want an explicit discussion order), navigate to the first paper in the order, and select “☟” to activate the tracker in that tab.
 As you use that tab to navigate through the order, its current position is broadcast to all logged-in PC members’ browsers:

-Scribes can, if you like, capture discussions as comments for the authors’ reference.
+Scribes can capture discussions as comments for the authors’ reference.